 To develop understanding of both the role of accounting information systems in an organisation and how information technology can support the activities of the accountant.

-• Business processes/Transaction processing & ERP systems • Systems Documentation Techniques • Computer Fraud, Ethics & Cybercrime • AIS applications – Revenue Cycle • AIS Development Strategies • SAGE
+The course may include but will not be limited to: Accounting Information System design; Business processes/Transaction processing & ERP systems; Systems Documentation Techniques; Computer Fraud, Ethics & Cybercrime; AIS applications – Revenue Cycle; AIS Development Strategies and SAGE

 Satisfactory standard: 40-49 No major omissions or inaccuracies in the deployment of information/skills.
 Some grasp of theoretical/conceptual/practical elements.
 Integration of theory/practice/information present intermittently in pursuit of the assessed work's objectives.

 High Standard: 60-69 Very good performance Most of the relevant information accurately deployed.
 Good grasp of theoretical/conceptual/practical elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Evidence of the use of creative and reflective skills.

 Excellent standard: 70+ An outstanding performance, exceptionally able.
 The relevant information accurately deployed.
 Excellent grasp of theoretical/conceptual/practice elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Strong evidence of the use of creative and reflective skills.

 Average Standard: 50-59 Much of the relevant information and skills mostly accurately deployed.
 Adequate grasp of theoretical/conceptual/practical elements.
 Fair integration of theory/practice/information in the pursuit of the assessed work's objectives.
 Some evidence of the use of creative and reflective skills.

 Prepare and use information systems documentation techniques to understand and document information systems.